MOD26 - ORIGAMI SUNFLOWER STAR (FROM 10 OR 12 SQUARES)

 Step 11

-Continue adding units on the right, each time inserting the new unit into the pocket of the one already there and then locking the units at the back by tucking the loose point securely along the fold at the back.
+Continue adding units on the right, each time inserting the new unit into the pocket of the one already there and then locking the units in place using the method you have chosen.

 For non-commercial use only.